 - Access to a file through sharing a link

 If the users conducting these activities in Microsoft Teams are included in an IB policy to prevent the activity, they won't be able to proceed.
 In addition, everyone included in an IB policy can be potentially blocked from communicating with other users in Microsoft Teams.
-When people affected by IB policies are part of the same team or group chat, they may be removed from those chat sessions and further communication with the group may not be allowed.
+When users affected by IB policies are part of the same team or group chat, they may be removed from those chat sessions and further communication with the group may not be allowed.